GSA/digitalgov.gov/content/authors/victoria-mcfadden/_index.md

 email: "victoria.mcfadden@gsa.gov"

 # Bio — keep it under 50 words
-bio: "Victoria McFadden is the Deputy Chief Customer Officer in the Office of Customer Experience at GSA."
+bio: "Victoria McFadden is a Product Manager with the GSA Service Delivery team.
+The GSA Service Delivery team pairs with GSA programs to help deliver digital services that are easy to use and maintain."

 # Where can people learn more about your agency or program?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: ""